ycs77/inertia-laravel-ssr-head/README.md

 ## Alternatives

-If need full SSR solution, please using [Inertia.js Official Server-side Rendering](https://inertiajs.com/server-side-rendering).
+If you need a full SSR solution, please use [Inertia.js Official Server-side Rendering](https://inertiajs.com/server-side-rendering).

 ## Reference